MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-troubleshooting.md

 - The native logging instrumentation in Azure Functions
 - The `azure-monitor-opentelemetry` logging instrumentation within the distribution

 To prevent duplication, you can disable the distribution's logging, but leave the native logging instrumentation in Azure Functions enabled.
-To do this, set the `OTEL_LOGS_EXPORTER` environment variable to `None`.
+To achieve this goal, set the `OTEL_LOGS_EXPORTER` environment variable to `None`.

 ##### Duplicate telemetry in "Always On" Azure Functions